 - Dungeon Keeper Ami: In Out-of-Dungeon Experiences'', dark elves uses crossbows, in comparison to the traditional bows and arrows used by the elves of the surface world.

-- In the 2004 King Arthur film, the heroic knights and their Pictish allies all wield bows of one sort or another; their evil Saxon enemies carry somewhat anachronistic crossbows.
+- In King Arthur (2004), the heroic knights and their Pictish allies all wield bows of one sort or another; their evil Saxon enemies carry somewhat anachronistic crossbows.

 - In The Lord of the Rings: The Two Towers, the heroic humans and Elves use bows while the evil Uruk-hai use crossbows (never mentioned in the original book) at the siege of Helm's Deep.

 - In The Messenger: The Story of Joan of Arc, the protagonists are French and have crossbowmen and their enemies bow-wielding English.